opendocsg/slw-judgments-backfill/2013_SGHC_252/report.md

 _Civil Procedure_ – _Summary Judgment_

 [LawNet Editorial Note: The appeals to this decision in Civil Appeals Nos 98 and 157 of 2013 were dismissed by the Court of Appeal on 21 August 2014.
-See [2015] SGCA 6.]
+See <span class="citation">[2015] SGCA 6</span>.]

 20 November 2013